 To learn more, follow the links or contact us at email@example.com

-September 16, 2017 - Skinner North Chess Team Tournament at Skinner North Classical School (FREE, Open to Skinner North Chess Team only)
+September 15, 2018 - Skinner North Only Tournament at Skinner North Classical School (FREE)

-October 28, 2017 - CPS All-Stars Chess Tournament at Chicago Vocational Career Academy (FREE, Chicago)
+October 27, 2018 - CPS All-Stars Tournament at Chicago Vocational High School (FREE, Chicago)

 We definitely do not expect anyone to attend all tournaments.
 We do expect each chess team member to play in at least five tournaments during the year.

 Our chess team is organized to compete in scholastic K-8 chess tournaments.
 We certainly believe in having fun and in looking to improve our chess playing while we compete.
 We function as a team and we take pride in our team's successes.
 We are committed to attend tournaments and to work on our skills between tournaments to help our team.
 Our team is open to all Skinner North students.
 Like any other team, there is a commitment to practice and to compete expected of those who join the team.